ISACA New York Metropolitan Chapter Bylaws

 Article II.
 Purpose

-The primary purpose of the Chapter is to promote the education of individuals for the improvement and development of their capabilities relating to the auditing of, management consulting in, or direct management of the fields of Cyber Security, Information Technology (IT) Governance, Information Systems (IS) audit, security, risk, control, and assurance.
+The primary purpose of the Chapter is to promote the education of individuals and provide networking opportunities for the improvement and development of their capabilities relating to the auditing of, management consulting in, or direct management of the fields of IT governance, IS audit, cybersecurity, privacy, control, and assurance.

 The objectives of the Chapter are to: